Emil Lou Lab

 Translational Research Program

-An additional project in our lab involves a biomarker-based clinical trial in collaboration with the UMN Gynecologic Oncology group, with the purpose of identifying novel biomarkers of chemoresistant ovarian cancers.
-We enrolled patients and collected tumor specimens at the time of debulking surgery, as well as serum samples at the time of diagnosis and longitudinally throughout their care, with the purpose of correlating potential biomarkers that may predict which patients harbor tumors most susceptible to developing resistance to platinum-based chemotherapy, a major obstacle to treatment of these patients.
-We isolated circulating tumor cells (CTCs) to and correlated these findings to platinum-resistance as well.
-Results to date have been published in peer-reviewed journals, including in JAMA Oncology in 2019, when we reported a correlation between Tumor-Stroma Proportion and Platinum Chemotherapy Resistance in Ovarian Cancer.
+A biomarker-based clinical trial in collaboration with the UMN Gynecologic Oncology group, aims to identify novel biomarkers of chemoresistant ovarian cancers.
+The team enrolled patients and collected tumor specimens at the time of debulking surgery, as well as serum samples at the time of diagnosis and longitudinally throughout their care, to correlate potential biomarkers that may predict which patients harbor tumors most susceptible to developing resistance to platinum-based chemotherapy, a major obstacle to treatment of these patients.
+The team also isolated circulating tumor cells (CTCs) and correlated these findings to platinum-resistance.
+In JAMA Oncology in 2019, the Lou Lab reported a correlation between Tumor-Stroma Proportion and Platinum Chemotherapy Resistance in Ovarian Cancer.
 This work was sponsored by the KL2 Scholars Career Development Program, Clinical and Translational Science Institute, University of Minnesota.

 - Emil Lou et al., Tumor-Stroma Proportion as a Predictive Biomarker of Resistance to Platinum-Based Chemotherapy in Patients With Ovarian Cancer